nggit/tremolo-docs/configuration.md

     return 'OK'
 ```

-Note that the upgraded connection will not be affected.
+Note that the WebSocket/upgraded connection will not be affected.
 And will not work outside the async context (blocking calls).

 ### server_name
 Set the `Server` field in the response header.